xaerincl/Slippi_Stats/README.md

 'p1_damage_dealt': Total damage dealt by player 1 to player 2 'p2_damage_dealt': Total damage dealt by player 2 to player 1

-'p1_frames_shield': Amount of frames in shiled by player 1 'p2_frames_shield': Amount of frames in shiled by player 2
+'p1_frames_shield': Amount of frames in shield by player 1 'p2_frames_shield': Amount of frames in shield by player 2

 'p1_frames_offstage': Amount of frames offstage by player 1 'p2_frames_offstage': Amount of frames offstage by player 2